 And certainly ALLAH will help his servant in equal measure to the help that the latter gives to his brother.

 Keep your heart safe from dislike or contempt for anyone who has acted according to the truth but contrary to your passionate desires, or who has taken away something futile contrary to you passionate desires, because this is considered as association with ALLAH (Shirk).
 In this way, the Prophet (peace and blessings be upon him) said, or in words to that effect: “In my community, Association is less than the marks left by an ant moving over a rock, and the least of all (association) is to love because of falsehood and to hate because of truth.”

 Likewise, keep your heart safe from loving or appreciating whosoever accomplishes whatever is vain or destroys that which is true according to your own passionate desires, because this also is part of association (Shirk) with ALLAH, Exalted.
-The believer loves truth and loves and loves its people.
+The believer loves truth and loves its people.
 He loves to be told the truth and that we act upon the truth.
 He disapproves that which is vain and those who uphold it (its people).
 He hates the accomplishment of that which is vain and acting upon it.
 And peace be upon you.

 It should be noted that considering our words concerning the preservation of the rights of the brothers that it should be without difficulty, compulsion, or burden, according to capacity and possibility except in certain situations where hostility, severance of bonds of brotherhood, corruption of the heart from a brother is feared.
 He should hasten to purify his heart because this will bring ALLAH’s approval (The Exalted).
 It should also be noted that disapproval of whosoever accomplishes whatever is vain should only be accomplished within the heart, because outwardly expressing this to one of our members could cause even greater harm.
 Consequently, it is preferable not to express it outwardly.
 And peace be upon you. »